wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 	saving processor worming and speeding up performances.
 	As the "seekTo()" method of the API was retrieving an error I opened an issue ticket on the Youtube bug tracking system thinking that anyway they would never take care of it.
 	But after 3 days they write me back saying the bug was fixed :-).
 So now I can publish this great new release!

+	If you have problems you can always fall back to the previous 6.8 version downloading it from: http://wordpress.org/extend/plugins/wpmbytplayer/developers/
+	Let me know.

 = 0.6.7 =
 * bug fix: 			raster image display.